shauninman/MinUI/workspace/magicmini/README.md

 4. Verify brightness control with MENU+PLUS/MINUS
 5. Confirm MinUI launches after update extraction
 6. Test shutdown behavior when launcher exits

-## Deprecation Notes

-This platform is marked as **deprecated** in the main MinUI distribution.
-Consider:
-- Limited or no support for new MinUI features
-- May be removed in future releases
-- Users should migrate to actively supported platforms
-- Bug fixes may not be prioritized

-The deprecation is likely due to:
-- Discontinued hardware availability
-- Complexity of dual SD card setup
-- Better alternatives available (newer MagicX variants, other devices)

 ## Related Documentation